 To support VR environments with low motion-to-photon capabilities, the 5G system shall support:

-- motion-to-photon latency in the range of 7 ms to 15ms while maintaining the required resolution of up to 8k giving user data rate of up to [1Gbit/s] and
+motion-to-photon latency in the range of 7 ms to 15ms while maintaining the required resolution of up to 8k giving user data rate of up to [1Gbit/s] and

-- motion-to-sound delay of [< 20 ms].
+motion-to-sound delay of [< 20 ms].

 NOTE: The motion-to-photon latency is defined as the latency between the physical movement of a user's head and the updated picture in the VR headset.
 The motion-to-sound latency is the latency between the physical movement of a user's head and updated sound waves from a head mounted speaker reaching their ears.